CXD8/AIO-RF/README.md

 By using this project in any form, you agree to assume all associated risks and responsibilities.

 ## How to Use
-Connect via USB Type-C to flash firmware through the onboard FT232RL.
-Use the ESP32 to drive the LCD, LEDs, and buttons.
-The MCP73871 handles LiPo charging automatically when USB is connected.
+Connect via USB Type-C to flash firmware via your preferred flashing software through the onboard FT232RL(typically driver-free).
+You can also choose to flash directly through the exposed flashing pins and your own chosen flashing device.
+The MCP73871 handles battery charging automatically when USB is connected.
+Warning that the onboard battery controller does not have a cut-off threshold, a protected battery must be used.
+Refer to charging controller MCP73871-2CCI/ML for appropriate battery specifications.
 The charging IC does not have low voltage cut-off.
 You must use an appropriate protected battery with a BMS.
-A battery is not required.
+A battery is not required, it can be powered through USB-C.

 ## Why
 RF development usually requires juggling multiple separate modules and boards.
 This consolidates everything into one clean, portable device for wireless experimentation and IoT development.